diversit/servarr-stack/README.md

 The Homarr dashboard is added as a 'website' dashboard in my Home Assistant for easy access.
 Also, Home Assistant now has support for Radarr, Sonarr and Overseerr via integrations and these have been added to HA for additional metrics directly in HA, to be used in a HA dashboard later.

-The Caddy server is great for creating a HTTPS reverse proxy to all the *arr services.
+The Caddy server is great for creating a HTTPS reverse proxy to all the \*arr services so I can use hostnames like `sonarr.servarr.home` or `overseerr.servarr.home` instead of having to use `http://<VM-IP>:<port>/` like described below.
 In my local DNS an A record has been added for the '*.servarr.home' domain to map to the IP address of the VM.
 Since Caddy does not support the '.home' domain natively as a 'local' domain, each entry in the `Caddyfile` required a `tls internal` setting to force Caddy to use its own local CA.
 The root certificate can easily be exported and added as 'trusted' CA to tbe browser, or for Safari, to the Key Chain.